Effective date: 19 February 2026

 We hope that we can resolve any query or concern you raise about our use of your information.

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted athttps://ico.org.uk/concerns/ or telephone: 0303 123 1113.
+The UKl Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/make-a-complaint/ or telephone: 0303 123 1113 or by post Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.